trade-and-democracy/trade-and-democracy.github.io/_pages/publications.md

 Work in progress
 ======

 Manfred Elsig, Kirthana Ganeson, Andrew Lugg and Marine Roux.
-Implementation of democracy-related provisions in trade agreements: A conceptual note.
-(Working paper)
+"Implementation of democracy-related provisions in trade agreements: A conceptual note" (Working paper)

 Kirthana Ganeson.
-Strategic norms or normative strategy: Balancing interests and ideals in the design and implementation of democracy-related provisions in EU trade policies and agreements.
-(Manuscript)
+Strategic norms or normative strategy: _Balancing interests and ideals in the design and implementation of democracy-related provisions in EU trade policies and agreements_ (Manuscript)

-Marine Roux.
-From design to effects: The limits of democracy promotion in preferential trade agreements.
-(Manuscript)
+Marine Roux. _From design to effects: The limits of democracy promotion in preferential trade agreements_ (Manuscript)

 Manfred Elsig, Kirthana Ganeson, Marine Roux and Noah Wheatley.
-Nuanced democracy promotion in international organizations: The case of the World Trade Organization.
-(Working paper)
+"Nuanced democracy promotion in international organizations: The case of the World Trade Organization" (Working paper)

 <div style="display: flex; flex-wrap: wrap; gap: 20px; margin-bottom: 80px;">